Nazmul457/angular-recent-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+# This project is live now

+visit this link to see the project: https://recipe-book-project-3d808.web.app

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.